-Continue Reading Leave a CommentAgave Wine
+Continue Reading Leave a CommentApple Wine

 This post will start short but is likely to grow long over time.
 Very long.
 We will try to show the enormous range of foodstuffs from which wine is produced.
 With each post we will add to the list, and I predict it will grow way past 50 60.
-Today we add Agave wine to the list.
+Today we add Apple wine to the list.

 - Avocado wine